There's no end to the weird and wonderful places you can explore in the UK

 It seems like a bit of a mission, doesn’t it?

-The beach is backed by sand dunes and high cliffs on either side and as an east facing bay, this provides natural shelter from the elements.
+The beach is backed by sand dunes and high cliffs on either side and as an east-facing bay, this provides natural shelter from the elements.

-It’s an ideal spot for a picnic in peace – if you can face the walk to get there.
 However, beware of the water if you opt to swim, as there’s no lifeguard to pull you out if you get into difficulty.
+We'd leave the inflatables at home for this one.

 5. East Beach, Lossiemouth, Moray Speyside, Scotland